ClassicallyGeek/UdemyHOCMiddleware/README.md

 ## Testing Project from Udemy Advanced React and Redux: 2018 Edition
 https://www.udemy.com/react-redux-tutorial/learn/v4/content

-## Topics Covered
-* Unit Testing & Integration Testing
-* Jest
+## Higher Order Functions
-* Enzyme
+* Creating an HOC
-* simulating events
-* introducing initial state to the redux store
-* Cheerio Queries
-* Unit tests for Reducers and Action Creators
-* Mocking axios requests with moxios
+* Passing props along to our HOC

+## Middlewares
+* Implement our own middleware to resolve promises
+* Implement our own middleware to validate state
+* JSONSchema to define state Schema